-This is the only pass you’ll need to cover all the key sights in Hakone.
-It comes in a 2-day (¥5140) and 3-day (¥5640) option and includes all the different transport needed to reach each attraction and discounts to some certain attractions as well as shopping.
+This is the only transport pass you’ll need to cover all the key sights in Hakone.
+It comes in a 2-day (¥5,700) and 3-day (¥6,100) option and includes all the different transport needed to reach the main attractions as well as discounts on certain vendors.

-If you’re wondering whether the pass is worth it’s value (convenience aside), check out our budget breakdown at the end of the post to find out.
+If you’re wondering whether the pass is worth its value since we’re only using it for a day, find out from our budget breakdown at the end of the post.

 Getting from Tokyo to Hakone